-The email communications data of B2B sales negotiations contained validated corpus of textual cues synonymous with influence tactics of sales partners, according to researchers.
-“These e-communications data are augmented by salesperson in-depth interviews and survey, archival performance data, and a controlled experimental study with professional salespeople.”
+According to researchers, the email communications data of B2B sales negotiations contained a corpus of validated textual cues synonymous with the influence tactics of sales partners.
+These e-communications data are supplemented by in-depth interviews and surveys with salespeople, archival performance data, and a controlled experimental study with professional salespeople.

 After analyzing the communications data, it was determined that buyer attention was correlated with a greater probability of contract award.
 Influence tactics, such as the use of internal analysis and risk-shifting, were associated with sales effectiveness, but were insufficient to hold a buyer’s attention long enough to secure a contract.
 Instead, promise and assertiveness are two factors known to make information processing less intimidating and reduce uncertainty in contract award risk assessment.